What is Domestic Abuse?

 Domestic Violence Disclosure Scheme (also known as Clare’s Law)

-Under the scheme an individual can ask Police to check whether a new or existing partner has a violent past.
+Under the scheme an individual can ask Police to check whether a new or existing partner has a violent or abusive past.
 This is the ‘right to ask’.
-If records show that an individual may be at risk of domestic violence from a partner, the Police will consider disclosing the information if it is legal, proportionate and necessary to do so.
+If records show that an individual may be at risk of domestic abuse from a partner, the Police will consider disclosing the information if it is legal, proportionate and necessary to do so.
 ‘Right to know’ enables an agency to apply for a disclosure if the agency believes that an individual is at risk of domestic violence from their partner.
 The Police can release information if it is lawful, necessary & proportionate to do so.

 Domestic Violence Protection Notices and Orders (DVPOs)